 A NOTE ON SOURDOUGH MAKING IN GENERAL

 I’ve been tinkering with this recipe for over a year now so while I’m not an expert, I do have some things to say.
 First and foremost – sourdough is not something you make once and discard the recipe when it doesn’t work.
 There are SO MANY factors that determine the success of each individual loaf.
-So, a little bit of truth: if you end up with a shit loaf, it’s something you did (or didn’t do.)
+So, a little bit of truth: if you end up with an average loaf, it’s something you did (or didn’t do.)
 Sorry bout it.
 It’s your own job to hone in your own sourdough, so if you’re not in for the long haul, I wouldn’t bother starting.

 GLUTEN FREE SOURDOUGH BREAD MAKING GLOSSARY

 - pre-ferment = a mixture of starter, water and flour.
 This sometimes goes by other names, but I wanted to keep it simple and obvious.

 - Banneton = bread making basket.
 You can use a round based bowl instead if you don’t have one.

 - Proofing = the act of allowing of your bread to rise enough that it’s ready to bake.